10 Best Places to Live in California for Young Adults

 You Could Live in the Moment, Too

 If you put aside your plans and career and focus on living in the moment, relocating to San Francisco won’t be a disappointment.
-There are a variety of possibilities to enjoy in your free time.
+There are a variety of possibilities to enjoy in your free time no matter if you move during the holidays or at any other time of the year.
 It is one of those cities where, even by only walking down the street, you can enjoy unique cityscapes.
 Other options to satisfy your cultural cravings are: